Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/16-external-traffic-generator-aie/README.md

 ## Introduction

-Versal™ adaptive compute acceleration platforms (ACAPs) combine Scalar Engines, Adaptable Engines, and Intelligent Engines with leading-edge memory and interfacing technologies to deliver powerful heterogeneous acceleration for any application.
-In a bottom-up approach, each part of system is simulated independently before being integrated in a more complete simulation.
-An heterogeneous device as the Versal ACAP authorizes dataflows to go through a diversity of engines for completion.
+Versal™ adaptive compute acceleration platforms (adaptive SoC) combine scalar engines, adaptable engines, and intelligent engines with leading-edge memory and interfacing technologies to deliver powerful heterogeneous acceleration for any application.
+In a bottom-up approach, each part of the system is simulated independently before being integrated in a more complete simulation.
+An heterogeneous device as the Versal adaptive SoC authorizes dataflows to go through a diversity of engines for completion.

 This tutorial develops a case in which the dataflow goes back and forth multiple times between the programmable logic (PL) and the AI Engine array.
 Some PL blocks are only source or destination kernels, whereas others are processing kernels within the dataflow.
 This tutorial demonstrates how to create external traffic generators as Python scripts or C++ applications to exercise the AI Engine kernels in the x86 simulator (`x86simulator`), AI Engine simulator (`aiesimulator`), and in hardware emulation (`hw_emu`).